HydraMeshnet/developer-portal/morpheus.md

 ### Check Transaction Status

-Check a Morpheus transaction's status if it was accepted or rejected.
+Check a DAC transaction's status if it was accepted or rejected.

 ```bash
 GET /txn-status/{txid}